 About

-The Collaborative & Experimental Ethnography Lab (CE2 Lab) was established in 2019 at the University of British Columbia on the Okanagan Campus by Dr. Fiona P. McDonald and Dr. Susan E. Frohlick.
-The research team of the CE2 Lab respectfully acknowledge that their work takes place on the unceded and ancestral territory of the Syilx people.
+The research team of the CE2 Lab respectfully acknowledges that their work takes place on the unceded and ancestral territory of the Syilx people.

 OVERVIEW OF RESEARCH PROGRAM

-Core REsearch questions
+Core Research questions

 The larger framework of the research program in the CE2 Lab is focused on: (1) foregrounding issue-driven research questions; (2) embracing sensory ethnography as a methodological basis; and (3) a commitment to producing an Open Access, multimodal knowledge dissemination program comprised of exhibitions, web-based publishing, digital archives, and community reports.
 From this, each project conducted within the lab aims to answer: